 About The Alfred Grima House: Built by Bicknell Payne in 1859, but drastically remodeled by attorney Alfred Grima in 1890 into an Italianate style.
 During the remodeling, the entrance was moved from 2701 Saint Charles Avene to 1604 Forth Street.
 When Alfred’s widow Clarisse died in 1981 he donated the property to the Historic Society of New Orleans, but has been a private home since 1987.

 Other Nearby Attractions:

-33. Elms Mansion (3029 St Charles Avenue): Amazing large white mansion was built in 1869 for, “Yankee in Gray”, Watson Van Benthuysen II.
-Watson was a relative of Jefferson Davis by marriage and served as an officer in the Confederate Army prior to building his mansion.
+About The Elms Mansion: An amazing large white mansion was built in 1869 for, “Yankee in Gray” Watson Van Benthuysen II.
+Watson was a relative of Jefferson Davis by marriage and served as an officer in the Confederate Army prior to building this mansion.
 His wealth mainly came from wine & tobacco trading, but Watson also served as the President of a Saint Charles streetcar company.

 Today the mansion is the only survivor out of a group of Italianate-style mansions that famed local architect Thomas Sully built nearby in the 1880s.
 The interior of the mansion is still considered one of the grandest in any late-nineteenth century Louisiana residence.
 One of the most dramatic interior features is the mahogany stairwell which rises to meet an extraordinary square domed, stained glass skylight in a sunburst motif.

-35. National WW2 Museum (945 Magazine Street): Often considered the best museum in New Orleans.
-The museum original opened as a D-Day museum as the amphibious Higgins vehicles used in the beach invasions of WW2 were made and tested in New Orleans.
+About The National WW2 Museum: Often considered the best museum in New Orleans.
+The museum originally opened as a D-Day museum as the amphibious Higgins vehicles used in the beach invasions of WW2 were made and tested in New Orleans.
 As the excellent museum expanded, Congress declared it America’s official National World War II Museum in 2003 and it gained association with the Smithsonian Institution.